 Are you a smoker or ex smoker?
 Have you noticed you get breathless climbing stairs or with exertion?
 Do you suffer from regular coughs?
 Spirometry is a way of measuring your lung function and assessing your lung health.
 This is a simple blowing test and can be done at the surgery.
 Please ask for an appointment for spirometry with the Nurse Practitioner or the Health Care Assistant.

 Patients may be seen by the doctor of their choice.
 Antenatal care is principally conducted by Midwife in co-operation with the practice and Consultant Obstetrician.
 Baby clinic is run on a Wednesday morning by Dr Caulfield for all postnatal and 8 week baby checks.
 Baby clinic appointments for postnatal and 8 week baby checks are sent automatically by the practice.

 Comprehensive, confidential advice is available for everyone regardless of age during normal surgery times.
 Prescriptions for oral contraceptives (the pill and the mini pill) can be given and contraceptive injections administered by the Nurse Practitioners or the Practice Nurse.
-The fitting of coils and implants is performed by prior arrangement with a doctor or nurse.
-Please ask at reception.

 The morning after pill is prescribed and can be effective up to 72 hours after unprotected intercourse.
 A coil can be fitted up to five days later and continues to provide contraception.